 When you think of chloroform, your thoughts may drift to faint memories of 1970s television shows in which a villain knocks out their victim with chloroform-soaked cloth.Read More

 EWG’s just-released Tap Water Database shows that a startling number of cancer-causing chemicals contaminate the nation’s drinking water.
 Of 250 different contaminants detected in tests by local utilities, 93 are linked to an increased risk of developing cancer.Read More

-When it comes to drinking water, getting a passing grade from the government does not mean water is safe.Read More
+When it comes to your drinking water, getting a passing grade from the federal government may not be good enough.Read More